 In 2018, MoneySense ranked West Nipissing as the “Best Place to Live in Canada” over 414 other Canadian cities due to affordable tax rates.

-The community of West Nipissing is active, friendly and inviting with a variety of initiatives, services and amenities that cater to residents and visitors.
+Our vibrant Northern community has a small town charm with big city amenities in close proximity.
+Joie de vivre is a driving force in building our community and distinguishing the Municipality from its surrounding communities.
 The Municipality is nestled between Sudbury and North Bay, which further extends the diversity of offerings in health care, post-secondary education, employment and shopping opportunities.

 - Affordable real estate and lower than average tax rates

 - Year-round recreational opportunities

 - Various educational institutions from primary to post-secondary

 - Numerous options for excellent child care services

 - Modern health care and long-term care facilities